hashicorp/packer-plugin-googlecompute/.web-docs/components/builder/googlecompute/README.md

       kmsKeyName = "projects/${var.project}/locations/${var.region}/keyRings/computeEngine/cryptoKeys/computeEngine/cryptoKeyVersions/4"
     }
    ```

+  Refer to the [Customer Encryption Key](#customer-encryption-key) section for more information on the contents of this block.

 - `image_family` (string) - The name of the image family to which the resulting image belongs.
 You
   can create disks by specifying an image family instead of a specific